-- broaden the tax base and increase future revenue collections through the disclosure of assets; - enable SARS to regularise taxpayers' affairs without them being prosecuted;

-- provide SARS and the Bank with details of foreign assets; and - facilitate the repatriation of foreign assets to South Africa without fear of recrimination.
+- broaden the tax base and increase future revenue collections through the disclosure of assets; - enable SARS to regularise taxpayers' affairs without them being prosecuted; - provide SARS and the SARB with details of foreign assets; and - facilitate the repatriation of foreign assets to South Africa without fear of recrimination.

-Amnesty applicants could disclose or repatriate offshore amounts, subject to prescribed levy payments of 10 per cent or 5 per cent respectively, with an additional 2 per cent for accompanying domestic tax violations.
+Amnesty applicants could disclose or repatriate offshore amounts, subject to prescribed levy payments of 10% or 5% respectively, with an additional 2% for accompanying domestic tax violations.